pablo-mayrgundter/conway-old/README.md

 	yarn build-test-watch

 If you have Visual Studio Code, Conway also comes with a Visual Studio Code workspace to add IDE accessability to these features, and also let you edit the IFC-gen C# code in place.

+## IFC Parser Console Test Application

+Conway has a test application for parsing IFC step files to see the performance and included entity types at src/core/ifc/ifc_command_line_main.ts.
+Use an incremental or full build to compile this file from typescript and then it can be run with:

+	node --experimental-specifier-resolution=node ./compiled\src\core\ifc\ifc_command_line_main.js [ifc file path]

+The included index.ifc in the repo is recommended for testing.